ATLAS-I: Trestle structure

-The primary wooden structure of trestle was built inside a natural depression spanning 600 feet across and 120 feet in depth, equivalent to a 12 story-tall building.
-A wooden ramp 400 feet long by 50 feet wide led to test stand which itself measured 200 feet by 200 feet.
-A total of 6.5 million board-feet of lumber was used to build the structure, sufficient to support a fully loaded B-52 (then the largest and heaviest strategic bomber in the US inventory) while also minimizing any chance of interference from the ground or the structure itself, creating a reasonable simulation of airborne conditions.
-A mix of Douglas Fir and Southern Yellow Pine were used for the timbers, as both showed excellent EMP transparency with the former having the best tensile strength and the latter the best weather resistance.
+The primary wooden structure of trestle was built inside a natural depression spanning 600 feet across and 120 feet in depth, equivalent to a 12-story-tall building.
+A wooden ramp 400 feet long by 50 feet wide led to a test stand which itself measured 200 feet by 200 feet.
+A total of 6.5 million board-feet of lumber were used to build the structure, sufficient to support a fully loaded B-52 (then the largest and heaviest strategic bomber in the US inventory) while also minimizing any chance of interference from the ground or the structure itself, creating a reasonable simulation of airborne conditions.
+A mix of Douglas fir and Southern yellow pine were used for the timbers, as both showed excellent EMP transparency with the former having the best tensile strength and the latter the best weather resistance.
 By using an all glued laminated timber structure and woodworking joints to mate the giant timbers, with the joints being held together with wooden bolts and nuts, measurements from the EMP tests would not be skewed by large amounts of ferrous material in the structure.
 Some metal was used in the construction as critically loaded joints incorporated a circular steel shear ring that surrounded the wooden bolt clamping the joint.
 Even the fire escape along one side of the trestle and the whole of the extensive fire suppression piping were constructed of fiberglass.